andreiluca/andreiluca.github.io/_posts/2015-06-13-how-to-install-git.md

 git config --global push.default simple
 ```

-Generate SSH key and save it
+Generate SSH key and save it.
+SSH keys are a way to identify trusted computers, without involving passwords.

 ```
 ssh-keygen -t rsa -b 4096 -C "email@domain.com" ssh-add ~/.ssh/id_rsa
 ```

-Use `gedit` or your favorite editor to check the ssh key and copy it into your eg. GitHub account
+Use `gedit` or your favorite editor to check the SSH key and copy it into your eg. GitHub account.

 ```
 gedit ~/.ssh/id_rsa.pub